peter88213/yW2OO/docs/help/import_menu.md

 ## General note

-Pleawe make sure that the headings are not hard-formatted in your original document.
+Please make sure that the headings are not hard-formatted in your original document.
 With LibreOffice, select the headings (you can use the Find dialog with "Format" activated), and reset the formatting with `Ctrl`-`M`.
 Then you can remove stray language tags: Select the whole document with `Ctrl`-`A`, then set the language of the selection to your default language.

 ## How to set up a work in progress for export